maarten-pennings/Lego-Mindstorms/ms4/faq.md

 It switches the motor on.
 No direction, but there is _speed_.
 Also here, if the speed is negative, direction is reversed.

-The third one is similar to the second: it goes to a position.
+The third one is similar to the second "motors block": it goes to a position.
 But in this case a _relative position_ so there is no need for a path (clockwise or counter clockwise).

 Note that _relative position_ is like a software variable.